michael-hoon/graphreader-agent/README.md

 - **Neo4j**: Graph database for storing the knowledge graph.
 - **Ollama**: Local LLM model container.
 - **MinIO**: Local S3 object storage for PDF files.
+- **PostgreSQL**: Relational Database for miscellaneous user and session information.
 - Any additional services defined in the docker-compose.yml.-

 Verify the containers are running: